-Another type of reporting problem arises from the inconsistent application of the definition of fetal death by individual registration areas.
-For example, some live-born infants who die shortly after birth, particularly those born prematurely who die before the umbilical cord is severed or while the placenta is still attached, may be erroneously reported as fetal deaths.
-This type of error may be more of a problem in States lacking a precise definition of fetal death.
+Another type of reporting problem arises from the inconsistent application of the definition of fetal death by individual registration areas. r'or example, some live-born infants who die shortly after birth, particularly those born prematurely who die before the umbilical cord is severed or while the placenta is still attached, may be erroneously reported as fetal deaths.

 To maximize the comparability of data by year and by State, most of the tables in section 3 are based on fetal deaths occurring at gestations of 20 weeks or more.
 These tables also include fetal deaths of not stated gestation for those States requiring reporting at 20 weeks or more only.
 Beginning with 1969, fetal deaths of not stated gestation were excluded for States requiring reporting of all products of conception except for those with a stated birth weight of 500 grams or more.
-In 1980 this rule was applied to the following States: Colorado, Georgia, Hawaii, New York (including New York City), Rhode Island, and Virginia.
+In 1983 this rule was applied to the following States: Colorado, Georgia, Hawaii, New York (including New York City).
+Rhode Island, and Virginia.
 Each year there are some exceptions to this procedure.
-Arkansas was one such exception in 1980, requiring the reporting of fetal deaths of all periods of gestation, however, all fetal deaths of not stated gestation were assumed to be of 20 weeks or more gestation.
+Arkansas was one such exception in 1953, requiring the reporting of fetal deaths of all periods of gestation, however, all fetal deaths of not stated gestation were assumed to be of 20 weeks or more gestation.

 The data in table 3-3 include only fetal deaths to residents of those areas in the United States that report all periods of gestation.
 The areas are Colorado.
-Georgia, Hawaii, New York, Rhode Island, and Virginia.
+Georgia.
+Hawaii.
+New York (including New York City).
+Rhodg Island and Virginia.
 Although Arkansas reports all periods of gestation, it is excluded from this table because of a noncomparable reporting practice explained below.
-This reporting practice, however, should not appreciably affect the Arkansas data for fetal deaths of 20 weeks or more gestation.
+This reporting practice results in undercounts of fetal deaths of less than 25 weeks gestation.